 Articles are serious, honest thoughts on The Simple Path to Wealth.

 Wealth Well Done is one of the more unique of my top 25 best personal finance blogs.
 Why?
-Billy B., the founder of the site, went to prison for ten years when he was 21 years old.
+Billy B., the site founder, went to prison for ten years when he was 21 years old.
 He was convicted of “Reckless homicide by delivery of a controlled substance” after one of his good friends, he had partied with overdosed and died in his sleep.

 I first heard Bill's story when I read it on ThinkSaveRetire.
 I reached out to him, and we did an interview on my blog titled How to Persevere When You've Hit Rock Bottom.
 It's an inspiring story of triumph amid overwhelmingly bad odds.
 When I went to the site, I was even more impressed.
 While in prison, Bill focused on transforming his mind and learning to write.
 Wealth Well Done is the culmination of those efforts.